jemartti/stores/README.md

 Stores is a modern, opinionated persistence layer built on the latest in javascript - generators - and the latest jsonb functionality in postgresql.
 Using redis and postgres's new jsonb functionality available in 9.4, it provides an easy-to-use opensource persistence layer alternative to mongo.

+Migrations is included, using an all-in-one migrations system, that allows you to keep your DDL in a single file for easy visibility.

+Shards is included, and currently includes a basic modulo sharding strategy.

 It's opinions are:
 1. Most data should be key value pair as this is shard friendly.
+If you want to use the Store functions, your table must have the structure of id, value where value is a jsonb document.
+See the migration below with an example DDL of this table structure.
 2. The key should be a nice long integer using something like simpleflake.
 If no id is passed in your record it generates a nice simpleflake id for you.
+Because javascript doesn't support 64-bit ints, you have to pass the id as a string into Store.
+It has a hard assert on this.
 3. It is built for postgres 9.4 only as it's backend, because we love all the awesome jsonb stuff that postgres provides.
 4. It is built with redis as a caching layer on top of it, because you should always cache.
+You can disable the cache using options.
 5. Most queries should come from the cache... but sometimes you have to do queries against the db, so it provides methods for both.
 6. Generators and co so your persistence calls aren't callback hell land.
-7. Migrations are correlated to persistence, and migrations should live in a single file so your DDL is not spread across bazillions of timestamped files.

-It has a strict dependency on co and postgres 9.4 and up.
-This sets up persistence with redis fronted postgresql 9.4 backend.
+It has a strict dependencies on co and postgres 9.4.

 ```
 npm install stores
 ```

 ```
+var Store = require('Store').Store;
-var store = require('Store')(db, redis);
+var store = new Store(db, redis, opts);
 ```

-Database config
+db, redis, opts config examples:
 ```
 {
   host: 'localhost',